scp756-221/course-site/docs/a1/page.md

 Committing the fix to version control to make it permanent and visible to other team members.

-**Note: Your instructor may ask you to use a different front end for Git for this step, such as Visual Studio Code or GitHub Desktop.
-The following method uses "Original Gang" plain Git.**
+In the next assignment, you will go into the details of Git.
+For now, just execute the following commands.
 Recall that Git, along with Visual Studio Code, is the only tool that you run in your regular *Host OS*:

 ~~~bash
 $ cd c756-exer/e-k8s/s2/standalone